TreMartin-OS/trelana-martin.github.io/README.md

 # trelana-martin.github.io
+(When assignments are done, send a screenshot to the instructor on Greenlight/Slack) <br>
+(Don't forget to do the Syllabus quiz before class on Monday.)

 ## First Website
 1) You only /need/ to complete the ToDos 1 - 10

 ## Portfolio Page
 1) You only /need/ to complete the ToDos 1 - 5

 ## Git commands - to save changes back to GitHub
 1) In your terminal, type => git add -A